 - fully approved by the venue owner and local planning authorities

-- run at a venue which is subject to annual inspection and licensing by the MSA
+- run at a venue which is subject to annual inspection and licensing by the Motorsport UK

 - has appropriate paramedical support for all operating days